 |Wells Fargo & Co (NYSE:WFC)||3.67%|

 Disclaimer: Notably, this portfolio is for educational/informational purposes only.
-We are not providing stock suggestions.
+To be sure, we are not providing stock suggestions.
 Rather, we are displaying the income potential from this sample retirement portfolio as of March 5, 2019.
 Lastly, always invest with the advice of a professional.